-Brain cancer and its treatments can cause cognitive and physical impairments.
-Depending on which part of the brain or nervous system is involved and the functional system it affects (e.g., motor, sensory, language, etc.), many brain cancer patients experience the following:
+Brain cancer and its treatments may cause cognitive and physical impairments.
+Depending on which part of the brain or nervous system is involved and the functional system it affects (e.g., motor, sensory, language, etc.), brain cancer patients may experience:

 - Memory problems/poor concentration

 - Difficulty finding words to express thoughts

 - Weakness or numbness